Some Low-Cost Android Phones Shipped With Malware Built In - Slashdot

 Those all sound bad.
 I recommend none of those.
 So don't put up with any of that shit either

+As opposed to the whole device?
+Apple or Android if you don't have root and have ultimate control then the device itself is the malware.
+Malware is anything that works to the detriment of the owners wishes.

+So the real security fault is the security itself and not allowing the owner of the phone to readily access and alter the core operating system files to readily remove this shit.
+So secure is insecure by design, root access on smart phones by the owner should be required by law.

-What is the origin (Score:2)
+What is the origin (Score:3)

 What is the origin of the affected devices?
 I never heard of myPhone but Archos and ZTE are long established companies who have established reputations by offering products with, respectively, excellent multimedia capability and relatively high end specs at relatively modest price.
 They don't seem like the kind of no-name companies or desperate rebranding enterprisesd who would deliberately play the malware/gouging the customer game.
-I haven't owned an Archos phone but I did own several of their older And
+I haven't owned an Archos phone but I did own several of their older Android devices dedicated to video and audio playback and they definitely did not load up their custom Android versions with bloatware, scamware, adware etc. In fact they did some great stuff that Google was very bad at doing at the time (think back to Eclair, Froyo, Gingerbread era) such as really slick smb and upnp browsing and playback integration into their custom file browser and multimedia apps, support for streaming flac, ogg vorbis and so on.

+I just find it hard to believe that they would risk a niche position and a decent reputation like this.
+Absolutely anywhere in the supply chain from the factory to the retail outlet could be the weak link, it is not necessarily the brand name/designer/enterprise who commissioned the goods.